Lake-Geauga Recovery Centers

 Gambling Prevention Specialist – Full-Time

 Knowledge of gambling prevention preferred as well as ability to communicate same effectively to the public.
 Knowledge of behavioral health preferred.
 Excellent verbal communication skills.
-Ability to work flexible hours (evenings and weekends) and reliable personal transportation required.
-Familiarity with Geauga County.
+Ability to work flexible hours (evenings and weekends) with reliable personal transportation.
+Knowledge of Lake and Geauga Counties.
+Minimum of two years in a personal recovery program is required if applicable.

 Background Check and Alcohol and Drug Screen required.